 Pin it for later!

-First stop for today was Hotel Plaza!
-To get another five hours internet card, as I found out yesterday there were cheaper here as at Hotel Parc Central.
+The first stop for today was Hotel Plaza, to get another five hours internet card!
+Yesterday, I found out that they were cheaper here than at Hotel Parc Central.
 Then I sat down in the lobby and got a coffee, water, and a sandwich.
 I used the WiFi spot of the Hotel and started to look for a place where I could stay tonight.

 The handover of the car was smooth.
 It was paid in advance months ago, and only the insurance needed to be paid here, also a deposit, which I will get back at the drop-off.
-Unfortunately, I needed to pay the deposit in cash so that I will get back 150 CUC on my last day in Cuba.
-I am not sure if I will shop that much, that I do not need to bring that money back home.
+Unfortunately, I needed to pay the cash deposit, and I will get back 150 CUC on my last day in Cuba.
+I am not sure if I will shop that much and do not need to bring that money back home.

 Afterward, they also described how I would find my way.
 I already wrote down some notes on how to get out of the city, but to hear it from them was better.
-Right, right, through the tunnel and a few kilometers there should be the entrance to the Autopista.
+Right, right, through the tunnel and a few kilometers, there should be the Autopista entrance.

 Sounds easy, it was not!
-I found my way out of the city, but to see the entrance of the Autopista was tricky, as they do not have any signs directly at the entrances or exits.
-That is why, I drove circles for an hour or so finding that damn Autopista, until I was back in Havana.
+I found my way out of the city.
+However, finding the Autopista entrance was tricky, as they do not have any signs directly at the entrances or exits.
+That is why I drove circles for an hour or so, finding that damn Autopista until I was back in Havana.
 So next try!
 Through the tunnel and then follow the other way, where I saw the Autopista sign before.
 This time I took the right direction.
-I made to the Autopista and was happy about it.
+I made it to the Autopista and was happy about it.
 Now I could drive to Playa Larga.

-It was only a two hours drive (excluding the circles I drove before), but in these two hours, enough incidents happened for the next few months.
+It was only a two-hour drive (excluding the circles I drove before), but enough incidents happened for the next few months.
 There were some constructions ongoing on two lanes without any signs beforehand, suddenly appearing out of nowhere.
-Then a herd of cows tried to cross the street, and the cars around me had problems to brake.
-At another time a Carriage was passing the lanes, and a giant truck drove the wrong direction to enter the opposite side.
+Then a herd of cows tried to cross the street, and the cars around me had problems with the brakes.
+At another time, a Carriage was passing the lanes, and a giant truck drove in the wrong direction to enter the opposite side.
 And then it started raining, too.
-Damn, I was so relieved that I made to Playa Larga alive.
+Damn, I was so relieved that I made it to Playa Larga alive.

 Get your Cuban Tourist Card right here!

 Finally, I made it!
-I got my room, knew where I could sleep and everything was fine.
+I got to my room, knew where I could sleep, and everything was fine.
 Then I met a couple from Germany.
 Guess what?
 From Dusseldorf, my current home base!
-Probably, my age, I think and occupying the room next to me.
+Probably, my age, I think, and occupying the room next to me.
 We immediately were connected and talked for the rest of the evening, also during dinner with fresh fish, rice, and fish soup.
 Very delicious!
-So far the best food I got here in Cuba.
+So far, the best food I got here in Cuba.

 Afterward, I and the girl heading over to the “disco” in this area.
 We had a Mojito, we danced a few hours and called it a day at midnight-ish.